U.S. Treasury calls reveal 'deep concern' over South Korea banks' North Korea plans: document

 An Industrial Bank of Korea (IBK) spokesman said that as a policy bank, it was watching events and could re-consider inter-Korean cooperative projects in the future.

-NongHyup Bank, an affiliate of the National Agricultural Cooperative Federation (NACF), was “internally considering reopening its Mount Kumgang branch with consideration for U.N. and U.S. sanctions on North Korea,” the bank’s president, Lee Dae-hoon, told a parliamentary audit last week.
+NongHyup Bank, an affiliate of the National Agricultural Cooperative Federation (NACF), was “internally considering reopening its Mount Kumgang branch with consideration for U.N. and U.S. sanctions on North Korea”, the bank’s president, Lee Dae-hoon, told a parliamentary audit last week.

 The branch at the North Korean scenic spot has been closed since 2009.